edwinb/Idris2-boot/README.md

 + Unbound implicit arguments are always erased, so it is a type error to attempt to pattern match on one.
-+ Simplified resolution of ambiguous names.
++ Simplified resolution of ambiguous names, which might mean you need to explicitly disambiguate more often.
+As a general rule, Idris 2 will be able to disambiguate between names which have different concrete return types (such as data constructores), or which have different concrete argument types (such as record projections).
 + Minor differences in the meaning of export modifiers `private`, `export`, and `public export`, which now refer to visibility of names from other *namespaces* rather than visibility from other *files*.